-For adding that extra punch to percussive instruments, you can use the table parameter in the instrument screen in order to auto-run a table that executes a sequence of envelope ("E") and sweep ("S") commands rapidly.
+For adding that extra punch to snares, you can use the table parameter in the instrument screen in order to auto-run a table that executes a sequence of shape ("S") commands rapidly.

 4. Speech Programming

 Introduction

 Little Sound Dj contains fifty-nine discrete speech sounds (called allophones), stored in the first four kit banks.
 By combining these sounds, it is possible to create any English word or phrase.